Skip to content

 Once at least one card is selected, a Selected (N) button appears in the toolbar (N is the running count of selected copies for the list you’re viewing).
 The selection survives changes to grouping, sorting, and view mode.
 Opening the button reveals a menu of bulk actions over that list’s selection:

-• Copy as Text — copies a quantity-prefixed list (N Card Name (SET:Collector Number)) to the clipboard, matching the deck Copy button’s format
+• Copy as Text — copies a quantity-prefixed list (N Card Name (SET:Collector Number)) to the clipboard, matching the header Copy → Text format but scoped to the selected cards

 • Add to Trade — adds the selected cards to the active Trade Planner (deck and collection cards go to the offering side, wanted-list cards to the receiving side).
 Name-only cards (no pinned printing) prompt for a printing one at a time, exactly like the single-card add